 \begin{proposition} Suppose Assumption \ref{ass:privacy_var} holds.
 Then, the estimates \( \widetilde{\bA} \) and \( \widetilde{\bS} \) satisfy the following privacy guarantees: \begin{itemize} \item $(\varepsilon,\delta)$-DP when $\sigma_2\geq 2(\Delta_A/n)\sqrt{2\log(2.5/\delta)}/\varepsilon$ and $\sigma_3\geq 2(\Delta_S/n)\sqrt{2\log(2.5/\delta)}/\varepsilon$; \item $(\gamma,\varepsilon)$-RDP when $\sigma_2\geq(\Delta_A/n)(\alpha/\varepsilon)^{1/2}$ and $\sigma_3\geq(\Delta_S/n)(\alpha/\varepsilon)^{1/2}$; \item $\mu$-GDP when $\sigma_2\geq(\Delta_A/n)(\sqrt{2}/\mu)$ and $\sigma_3\geq(\Delta_S/n)(\sqrt{2}/\mu)$. \end{itemize} \end{proposition}

 The bounded sensitivity conditions are frequently assumed in the DP literature; see \cite{avella2021differentially}.
-The privacy guarantee is a direct consequence of the Gaussian mechanism.
-Furthermore, given that the variance estimators depend on the Hessian matrix of the loss function, an extra smoothness assumption is necessary to confirm its consistency.
+The privacy guarantee is a direct consequence of the Gaussian mechanism as presented in the SM.
+Furthermore, since the variance estimators depend on the Hessian matrix of the loss function, an additional smoothness assumption is necessary to confirm their consistency.
 Given variance $\sigma_2,\sigma_3$ of additional random errors $\bxi^{\prime},\bxi^{\prime\prime}$, Proposition \ref{prop:plug_in} provides the error bound of the plug-in variance estimator.

 \begin{assumption} There are constants $L_2$ and $L_4$ such that for all $\btheta\in\Theta$,

 \end{assumption}

 \begin{proposition} Suppose conditions in Theorem \ref{thm:dp_sgd} and Assumption \ref{ass:smooth_var} hold.
 The private estimators $\widetilde{\bA}$ and $\widetilde{\bS}$ satisfy